 Structured acquisitions are transactions involving patent assets that may cost more than the Company is prepared to spend with its own capital resources or that are relevant only to a very small number of clients.
 In such transactions, the Company may work to acquire these assets with financial assistance from the particular clients against whom they are being or may be asserted.
 Such clients either pay amounts separate from their subscription fee or, less frequently, lend the Company funds to be used in the transaction.
-As discussed in the revenue recognition policy in Note 2, in certain instances, the Company may treat the contributions from the clients on a gross or net basis depending on the specific facts and circumstances of the transaction.
+In certain instances, the Company may treat the contributions from the clients on a gross or net basis depending on the specific facts and circumstances of the transaction.
 In the event that such contributions are recognized on a net basis, the Company will capitalize the acquired asset that relates to its non-contributing clients.
-As a result, the cost basis of the acquired patent rights excludes the amounts paid by the contributing client.
+As a result, there may be little or no revenue recognized from such client contributions, and the cost basis of the acquired patent rights excludes the amounts paid by the contributing client.